Why Business SMS is still so popular

 On the face of it, it doesn’t make much sense.

-When then are better alternatives, why does using a business SMS platform make any sense?
+When then are so many email marketing platforms, why does using a business SMS service make any sense?

 It’s likely that GDPR will have dented business SMS numbers when the new legislation came into force in May 2018.